Wage Calculation Method: Is This Approach Legally Sound for Monthly Pay?

 Absent = 1

-The same way we want to calculate for all months.
-Is there any issue with the above?
+We want to apply the same calculation method for all months.
+Is there any issue with the above approach?

 nanu1953

-As it is monthly wages, weekly off is included in the wages.
-Only 1 day absent in absence of any leave will be LOP.
+As it is monthly wages, the weekly off is included in the wages.
+Only 1 day absent in the absence of any leave will be treated as loss of pay (LOP).

-If it is daily wages, then the calculation is right.
+If it is daily wages, then the calculation is correct.
 To obtain daily wages from monthly wages, it has to be divided by 26.

 anindyasnath